-I just love using cream cheese to make cookies and these lemon cream cheese cookies are a new favorite.
+I love using cream cheese to make cookies; these lemon cream cheese cookies are a new favorite.
 They’re soft and moist little bites with a subtle tanginess from the cream cheese and a bright lemon flavor.
-They’ve taken over as a new family favorite cookie recipe at our house!
+They’ve become a new family favorite cookie recipe at our house!

 Recently, I made blueberry cream cheese cookies and they were such a hit I just had to make another version.
 This time I made lemon poppy seed cream cheese cookies and, like the blueberry version, they turned out beautifully.

 The timing was great because I needed a celebratory treat for my son, Madden.
 He just finished a successful track season so I made him a batch of these cookies.
 He loves lemon desserts – especially lemon poppy seed cake – so I knew lemon cookies would be a winner with him.

 These lemon cream cheese cookies are soft and rich and taste like a lemon muffin top.
 I use lemon extract instead of lemon juice in the cookie dough for the best lemon flavor and the cream cheese adds richness, moisture, and a kick of tangy flavor.
 I couldn’t wait for him to try them!
 It was all I could do to keep from eating half the batch before he got home.

 Once he did and had a first taste of these lemony cookies they were gone in 20 minutes!
 He did have some help from his dad and a few friends – there wasn’t a crumb left.